 About this workstream

-This Phase 2 workstream consists of two roundtable discussions exploring how infrastructure and geohazard data (as well as other data) can help support internet resilience in Aotearoa in the context of climate change.
+This Phase 2 workstream consisted of two roundtable discussions exploring how infrastructure and geohazard data (as well as other data) can help support internet resilience in Aotearoa in the context of climate change.

 Having consistent, available, interoperable data about New Zealand’s internet infrastructure and the climate hazards that may impact it can support decision-making about vulnerabilities, future investment and critical interdependencies (e.g. with electricity infrastructure).